Bridging the gap between dark matter and MOND by a relativistc scalar field approach: Fundamentals

+In \eqref{eq Lagrangian general form} $Y$ stands for matter fields based on standard model physics (baryonic matter, elementary particles, electromagnetism).
+Baryonic matter is assumed to couple to the Riemannian component $g_E$ of the Einstein gauged Weylian metric.
+Formally the matter Lagrangian may be written in scale invariant form; this is expressed above by putting $\mathcal{L}_{bar}(g_E,Y)$ in square brackets.

-$\mathcal{L}_{\phi_2}$ is an ordinary quadratic kinetic term, $\mathcal{L}_{\phi_3}$ a cubic kinetic term similar to Bekenstein's ``aquadratic'' Lagrangian for MOND,\footnote{The functional expression $F(|\nabla \phi|)$ used in \citep{Bekenstein/Milgrom:1984} relating the Lagrangian to a MONDian interpolation function $\mu$ would be { inconsistent with the scale invariance} of the Lagrangian. } $\mathcal{L}_{_2\phi}$ is an additional second order derivative term which endows the scalar field with non-negligible mass-energy. $\mathcal{L}_V$ denotes the well known quartic potential term.
-A timelike unit vector field (with regard to $g$) $A^{\mu}$ of weight $w(A)=-1$ has to be assumed as an additional non-dynamical structure for the mass term.\footnote{Without $A^{\mu}$ the weak field approximation of the scalar field equation would go wrong. }
+$\mathcal{L}_{\phi_2}$ is an ordinary quadratic kinetic term, $\mathcal{L}_{\phi_3}$ a cubic kinetic term similar to Bekenstein's ``aquadratic'' Lagrangian for MOND,\footnote{The functional expression $F(|\nabla \phi|)$ used in \citep{Bekenstein/Milgrom:1984} relating the Lagrangian to a MONDian interpolation function $\mu$ would be { inconsistent with the scale invariance} of the Lagrangian. } $\mathcal{L}_{_2\phi}$ is an additional second order derivative term which endows the scalar field with non-negligible mass-energy without raising the order of the scalar field equation. $\mathcal{L}_V$ denotes the well known quartic potential term of $\phi$.
+A timelike unit vector field (with regard to $g$) $A^{\mu}$ of weight $w(A)=-1$ has to be assumed as an additional non-dynamical structure for the mass term.\footnote{$A^{\mu}$ is important for the weak field approximation of the scalar field equation, see below. }